 Why Calibration Is Important For Gyro Stabilization

-The flight of a quadcopter is based on the acceleration and deceleration of propellers, which allow you to choose the direction of travel and hover in one place.
+A quadcopter’s flight is based on propellers’ acceleration and deceleration, which allow you to choose the direction of travel and hover in one place.
 The need of stabilization for these actions is carried out by the on-board computer that is based on information received from accelerometers and gyroscopes.

-The quadcopter is controlled from the panel, where it provides the communication between the owner and the on-board computer.
-With the correct settings, the quadcopter will easily execute all the indicated commands.
+The panel controls the quadcopter, providing communication between the owner and the on-board computer.
+The quadcopter will easily execute all the indicated commands with the correct settings.
 If you launch the drone into flight without first checking, you may damage or lose the aircraft.